 Proper material management and storage minimize the potential for exposure of precipitation and runoff to potentially hazardous materials.
 Containers that could be susceptible to spillage or leakage will be plainly labeled (e.g., "Used Oil," "Spent Solvents," etc.).
-Most operations and storage areas are located within structures, so that the potential for exposure of stormwater to potential pollutants is limited to the loading area and vehicle parking areas.
-There is no hazardous material storage or satellite accumulation areas for waste storage on site.
-All major wood cutting and fabrication activities occur inside.
+Most operations and storage areas are located within structures or under canopies, so that the potential for exposure of industrial materials to stormwater is limited to the south and east open yard areas, vehicle/forklift parking and loading areas.
+Adequate secondary containment is provided for outdoor storage units containing potentially hazardous materials.
+Heavy equipment repair and maintenance is performed offsite.